How dangerous is a bird strike for an airplane? What will happen to the plane? Will we be safe?

-Bird strikes typically happen near airports during the takeoff and landing phases of flight, when planes are flying at lower altitudes.
-As a precaution, all large commercial aircraft, including passenger jets are thoroughly tested and must be certified to continue flying after impacting a four pound bird (note: the average pigeon weighs about one pound).
-So, while some damage to the plane is possible, it will for the most part be very minor and have ZERO impact the plane’s ability to continue flying.
-Critical systems and parts like the wings, engines, and windshields are all designed and constructed so that they can withstand the impact of a large bird or several birds.
-In the case of Captain Sullenberger’s flight, it was a perfect storm of unlikely conditions that was actually able to do some damage to the plane.
-Fortunately, today’s airliners are so strong and well designed, that even that fluke scenario was not severe enough to completely disable the plane.
+So, while some damage to the plane is possible, it will for the most part be very minor and have virtually ZERO impact the plane’s ability to continue flying.
+Critical systems and parts like the wings, engines, and windshields are all designed and constructed so that they can withstand the impact of a large bird or even several birds.
+In the case of Captain Sullenberger’s flight, it was a perfect storm of unlikely conditions that came together that fateful day.
+Because it was an enormous flock of unusually large birds, the plane sustained more damage.
+Fortunately, today’s airliners are so strong and well designed, that even this highly improbable scenario was not severe enough to completely disable the plane.